-The camp runs overnight camp programs for children and families on weekdays each summer and rents its facilities to non-profit organizations, schools and private groups throughout the year.
+The camp runs overnight programs for children and families on weekdays each summer and rents its facilities to non-profit organizations, schools and private groups throughout the year.

 If you’re looking for a safe, wholesome and affordable place to send your kids for a week in the summer, or a venue to hold your own organizational retreat, overnight event or reunion, Camp Pringle is highly recommended and definitely one of the region’s best places to be.

 Camp Pringle Summer Camps

 Camp Pringle is one of the best residential camps in British Columbia and one of, if not the, best in the Greater Victoria area.
 It’s not a fancy place with all the bells and whistles, but it’s in a stunning location.
 It’s also affordable, and has good facilities and a professional staff.

 Overnight summer camps offer children an amazing opportunity to experience nature, learn about themselves, be influenced by positive role models and have lots of fun.
 Camps offer children the chance to escape from their cell phones, video games and other technology and experience a week in nature that they’ll truly remember.

 Summer camps at Camp Pringle typically run for about five days each, from a Sunday evening until a Friday afternoon.
 Camp programs accommodate children from 6 to 17 years of age and cost between about $400 and $500 per week.
-In mid-summer there is also a Family Camp which is also very highly recommended.
+In mid-summer there is a Family Camp which is also very highly recommended.